Quantum thermodynamics and semidefinite programming: regularization and algorithms: Introduction

-\textbf{Convergence results at zero temperature}. \ In a subsequent section, we analyze and discuss the asymptotic behavior of these variational problems and their optimizers in the limit to zero temperature, meaning as $\eps \to 0$.
-In this framework, the natural notion of convergence to handle minima and minimizers is given by \textit{$\Gamma$-convergence} (cf. Section \ref{subsec:convergence_dual_problem}=.
-We show that, as $\eps \to 0$, both primal and dual formulation converge to the zero temperature (equivalent) problems
+\textbf{Convergence results at zero temperature (Section \ref{sec:finitetemplimit})}.
+In a subsequent section, we investigate the asymptotic regime of the above variational problems as the temperature vanishes, that is, in the limit $\varepsilon \to 0^+$.
+This corresponds to the physically relevant zero-temperature limit and leads to a qualitatively different (primal and dual) optimization problems, where entropic effects disappear and only energetic constraints remain.

+To rigorously analyze this singular limit, we employ the framework of \emph{$\Gamma$-convergence} (see Section~\ref{subsec:convergence_dual_problem}).
+For readers less familiar with this notion, we stress that $\Gamma$-convergence is a variational convergence theory specifically designed to study the stability of minimization problems.
+Its strength lies in the fact that it guarantees not only the convergence of the functionals themselves, but the convergence of minimizers.
+In other words, it provides a mathematically robust way to pass to the limit in optimization problems.